-The storage density is the most significant difference between a manually operated and an automatically operated micro fulfilment centre.
+The storage density is the most significant difference between a manually operated and an automatically operated micro fulfilment cent e.
 It is challenging to store and keep hundreds of products available in a small space.
-However, if you invest in an automated solution, like AutoStore from Element Logic, the storage capacity increases significantly.
+However, if you invest in an automated solution, like AutoStore from Element Logic, the storage capacity increases significantl .

 "Smart storage is something an AutoStore system does best.
-We can fit the modular solution to your existing space and allow you to be more efficient with significantly more stock.
-This differentiates us from other solutions like shuttles and AMRs", Harrison says.
+We can fit the modular solution to our > existing space and allow you to be more efficient with significantly mo e stock.
+This differentiates us from other solutions like shuttles and AMRs", Harrison savs.